utkuerkin/Security-Research-Findings/README.md

 - 🥉 2x  Third place
 - 🔟 2x Top ten

-Private audits (30+) for [Hashlock](https://www.hashlock.com.au) are excluded.
+Private audits are excluded.
 This repo only includes selected findings from audit reports that have been made public.